-Today, there are a number of avenues hiring managers can leverage to learn about and evaluate job seekers.
-When doing so, I look at four major areas for signs of passion:
+There are a number of avenues hiring managers can leverage to learn about and evaluate job seekers.
+When doing so, consider looking at four major areas for signs of passion:

-- History: I review the job candidate’s history to see what they’ve done and what they’re doing, looking for patterns of activity that indicate increasing roles and responsibilities.
+- History: Review the job candidate’s history to see what they’ve done and what they’re doing, looking for patterns of activity that indicate increasing roles and responsibilities.
 While these may not directly indicate passion, they reflect stability and a predictable career path.
-If the career path doesn’t look normal, I look for indications of why their occupation took a left turn.
+If the career path doesn’t look normal, look for indications of why their career path took a left turn.

-- Activities: I look for activity outside of the office that support continuing education – specifically the pursuit of advanced degrees and certifications.
+- Activities: Look for activity outside of the office that support team participation such as sports.
+Also look for continuing education – specifically the pursuit of advanced degrees and certifications.